 Faulconer previously served as the District 2 City Councilmember for more than seven years, including as Council President Pro Tem.
 As chair of the Council's Audit Committee, he worked to restore the City's credit rating and repair its credibility with investors following a pension scandal.

-Kevin has a track record of success and getting things done for San Diego.
-In 2008, he took a lead role in writing the Mission Bay Park Initiative, which passed with 67% of the vote.
-The measure ensures money generated in Mission Bay Park is invested there and at other city parks, protecting our environment and supporting San Diego's tourism economy and jobs.
+Faulconer has a track record of delivering results for San Diego.
+In 2008, he took a lead role in drafting and supporting Proposition C, which passed with 67 percent of the vote.
+The measure ensured money generated in Mission Bay Park is invested there and at other City parks.

-Kevin is a proud graduate of San Diego State University where he served in student government.
-Prior to being elected, Kevin worked in public relations for more than a decade and was vice president of a leading firm where he managed complex projects within strict budget guidelines.
+Prior to his election to the City Council, Faulconer worked in public affairs for more than a decade and was vice president of a leading firm where he managed complex projects within strict budgetary guidelines.

-He and his wife, Katherine, a small business owner, live in Point Loma with their school-aged children Jack and Lauren.
+Faulconer graduated in 1990 from San Diego State University.
+He and his wife, Katherine, a small business owner, live in Point Loma with their children, Jack and Lauren.